surebot/Eventline/docs/2-routes.md

 # Routes

-As previously mentioned the route hasn't been given any routes to follow.
+As previously mentioned the eventline hasn't been given any routes to follow.
 Routes are simply a pattern to match on the event payload followed by a series of actions to perform.

 Without this nothing will happen.
 Here is an example of how to declare routes.

 ```
-router.on({
+eventline.on({
     type: 'message'
 })
 .then(DoSomething)

-router.start()
+eventline.start()
 ```

 When we get an event with a key of `type` set to the value of `message` then this